metal3d/distribution/README.md

     dist "gopkg.in/metal3d/distribution.v1"
 )

-// a simple Arith type
-type Arith int
+// a simple Arith type to handle RPC methods. type Arith int

 // Implement a RPC endpoint.
 Keep in mind that methods should have